jacobldavis/HPC-Mini-Cluster/README.md

 ![ethernettest](images/ethernettest.png)

 Finally, we'll set it up to where your nodes can connect to each other without passwords by sharing access keys.
 Run the command `ssh-keygen` on one of your nodes and press enter for each prompt that follows.
 Then, run the command `ssh-copy-id <username>@<node2's IP>` to copy the ssh keys to each other node in your network.
 After doing this, try to `ssh` into each other node, and if it works, you're good to go!
 Repeat this process for each node.
+Also try rebooting each node to see if your connections still work.
 Here's some output of me connecting to another node passwordless:

 ![passwordless](images/passwordless.png)